syounkin/Vargo/README.md

 To run the MGE data scraper simply clone Vargo into your home directory, install DataScraper, and run `Vargo/DataScraper/bash/MGE`

+Something like:

 ```
+cd ~
+git clone git@github.com:syounkin/Vargo.git
 cd Vargo
 R CMD INSTALL DataScraper
 ./DataScraper/bash/MGE
 ```

+You will need to have knitr and XML installed.

 Details:

-The bash script runs "make" which runs R and knitr.
+The bash script runs the program "make" which runs R.

 ./DataScraper/bash/MGE
 ```